rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 * The average line length is short, meaning the algorithm often couldn't find a consistent line & often gave up and started anew.

-*The algorithm couldn't draw from the majority of the points on the graph because the graph is mostly black.
-This likely impacted performance.
+* The algorithm couldn't draw from the majority of the points on the graph because the photo is mostly black.
+This likely resulted in many failed random line checks.

 * It doesn't do too well around the edges.
 The feet, for example, look polygonal and and the fluffy edges aren't rendered so well.
 It looks like the square grid of nails doesn't map 1:1 to the contours of the dog.